 - Topical and Local Anesthesia: We use a topical solution to numb the injection area and then use local anesthesia.
 Topical and local anesthetic blocks feeling in the nerves and last for several hours.

 - Nitrous Oxide: Nitrous oxide gas, also known as laughing gas, allows patients to be completely relaxed under our care.
-Patients who undergo treatment with this sedation option most likely will not remember their treatment.
+Patients who undergo treatment with this sedation option will not remember most of the day of the treatment.

 - Oral Conscious Sedation: Oral conscious sedation is sedation taken in pill form before treatment.
 Patients will be responsive but will also feel calm during their treatment with no memory of the dental procedure itself.